Infinite-Duration Bidding Games: Qualitative Bidding Games

+We conclude this section by studying a stronger notion of winning that is called {\em promptness} \cite{KPV09}. {\em B\"uchi} games are a special case of parity games in which the maximal parity index is $1$: vertices with parity $1$ are called {\em accepting} and a play is winning for \PO iff it visits an accepting state infinitely often.
+We show a negative result for B\"uchi bidding games: intuitively, we show that under mild assumptions \PO cannot win promptly.

-Motivated by the need to reason about the quality of systems, researchers have studied the question of {\em prompt} satisfaction of a specification \cite{KPV09}.
-Promptness in reachability games amounts to asking whether there is a bound $k$ such that the target is reached by round $k$.
-Similarly, for B\"uchi games, we ask whether there is a bound $k$ such that an accepting state is visited every $k$ rounds (rather than the weaker property of visiting it infinitely often).
+\stam{ Similarly, for B\"uchi games, we ask whether there is a bound $k$ such that an accepting state is visited every $k$ rounds (rather than the weaker property of visiting it infinitely often).
 We study promptness in bidding games, and we start with reachability games.
 The following theorem is an immediate corollary of the proof of Theorem~\ref{thm:richman}.

 \begin{theorem} Let $t \in \Nat$ be the minimal index such that $B_R > R(t, v)$, for some $v \in V$.
-Then, the reachability player can guarantee reaching $v_R$ in $t$ rounds and the safety player can keep the game from reaching $v_R$ for $t-1$ rounds. \end{theorem}
+Then, the reachability player can guarantee reaching $v_R$ in $t$ rounds and the safety player can keep the game from reaching $v_R$ for $t-1$ rounds. \end{theorem} }

-We find our result for B\"uchi games somewhat surprising.
-Essentially, we show that the B\"uchi player cannot guarantee a prompt winning for every initial budget.
-Formally, we have the following.